-Perceived stress: To measure participants' perceived stress, we used six negative items (i.e., negative stress) from the original Perceived Stress Scale (Cohen, Kamarck, & Mermelstein, 1983) that has been validated in several cultures, such as Iranian samples (Safaei & Shokri, 2014).
-Participants were asked, "During the past days, how much did you feel each of the following...".
-The sample item includes "Unable to control the important things in my life".
-Participants responded to a scale ranging from 1 (never) to 7 (very often).
-Internal structure of the scale through CFA yielded a satisfactory fit to data, $\chi^2 = (7)$ 19.70; p = .006; RMSEA = .085; RMSEA 90% CI = .04 to .13; CFI = .98; SRMR = .04.
+Perceived Stress.
+To measure participants' perceived stress, we used six negative items (i.e. negative stress) from the original Perceived Stress Scale (Cohen, Kamarck, & Mermelstein, 1983) that has been validated in several cultures, such as Iranian samples (Safaei & Shokri, 2014).
+Participants were asked, "During recent days, how much did you feel each of the following...?"
+The sample items include "Unable to control the important things in my life".
+Participants responded on a scale ranging from 1 (never) to 7 (very often).
+The internal structure of the scale through CFA yielded a satisfactory fit to the data, $\chi^2 = (7)$ 19.70; p = .006; RMSEA = .085; RMSEA 90% CI = .04 to .13; CFI = .98; SRMR = .04.
 All items were above .46, p < .001.

-Physical activity behaviors: Through a brief two-questions physical activity assessment tool we evaluated participants' physical activity behaviors (Marshall, Smith, Bauman, & Kaur, 2005).
-Questions included: "How many times a week, do you usually do 20 min of vigorous physical activity that makes you sweat or puff and pant?", and "How many times a week, do you usually do 30 min of moderate physical activity or walking that increases your heart rate or makes you breath harder than normal?".
-This score shows sufficiently (score \geq 4) or insufficiently (score 0-3) active participants.
-In the present study, we aimed to control for participants' physical activity behaviors because previous research, generally, showed that physical activity behaviors related to both outcome variables evaluated in this study - that is, positively related to vitality (e.g., Ju, 2017) and negatively related to perceived stress (e.g., McKenzie et al., 2012).
+Physical Activity Behaviors.
+Through a brief two-question physical activity assessment tool we evaluated participants' physical activity behaviors (Marshall, Smith, Bauman, & Kaur, 2005).
+Questions included: "How many times a week, do you usually do 20 min of vigorous physical activity that makes you sweat or puff and pant?", and "How many times a week, do you usually do 30 min of moderate physical activity or walking that increases your heart rate or makes you breath harder than normal?"
+The score shows sufficiently (score ≥ 4) or insufficiently (score 0 - 3) active participants.
+In the present study, we aimed to control for participants' physical activity behaviors because previous research, generally, has shown that physical activity behaviors related to both outcome variables evaluated in this study-that is, positively related to vitality (e.g. Ju, 2017) and negatively related to perceived stress (e.g. McKenzie et al., 2012).